In Greek, the word arthritis means "disease of the joints". [25]

 Interestingly, tart cherries contain a unique combination of flavonols and chlorogenic acid.
 These antioxidants are often found separately in different foods.
 For example, flavonols are inside many fruits and vegetables, while chlorogenic acid is concentrated in coffee.
 [5, 6]

-According to research published in the Scandinavian Journal of Medicine & Science in Sports, tart cherries may offer a natural alternative to NSAIDs for supporting joint comfort, due to their anti-inflammatory properties.
+According to research published in the Scandinavian Journal of Medicine & Science in Sports, tart cherries may be helpful for joint comfort due to their anti-inflammatory properties.
 [7]

 Are you an athlete or fitness enthusiast?
 Tart cherries might be worth a try.
-Clinical trials and sports medicine literature suggest they support post-workout recovery and ease soreness by reducing oxidative stress and inflammation.
+Clinical trials and sports medicine literature suggest they support post-workout recovery and ease soreness in active adults by reducing oxidative stress and inflammation.
 [8]

 Tart Cherry Juice Benefits for Inflammation